-- The yeast dispenser for a machine that will bake an extra large (2.5 lb) loaf that may take more than 4 cups of flour does not hold much more that a tablespoon;
+- The machine will bake an extra large (2.5 lb) loaf that may take more than 4 cups of flour.
+The yeast dispenser does not hold much more that a tablespoon;

 - Panasonic’s recipes (in the manual; see its online recipe resource pages) call for half the amount of yeast in typical recipes:

 - 1 tsp (instead of 2 tsp or more ) for 3 cups of flour for a medium loaf;